RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 |Listener:|What needs to happen in this chat so that you'll think it was worth your while?
 {:.chat}

+After the quiz, the next section describes some special ways that goals are indentified in SFT.

 - Mark each statement true or false:
 - Telling a member they are capable and skilled is a way to encourage optimism.#It is one of the ways you can compliment members.